rajshah9305/Fantastic-doodle/README.md

 npm test          # Run tests
 ```

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please feel free to submit a Pull Request.

-## 📄 License
+## License

 MIT License - feel free to use this project for personal or commercial purposes.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Powered by [Groq](https://groq.com) for lightning-fast AI inference
 - UI components from [Radix UI](https://www.radix-ui.com)